rita-peixoto/uminho-lei/README.md

 # :computer: UNIVERSITY :computer:

-Here you will find most of the projects I worked during college and the grade obtained in each. 😃
+Here you will find most of the projects I worked during college and the grade obtained at each. 😃

 Please note that all grades are on a scale of 1 to 20 🙂